Jthecreator212/fixeddeficourse/README.md

 To ensure the project looks exactly the same in Cursor AI:

 1. Use the "Open Folder" option in Cursor AI to open the project directory.
-2. Ensure all dependencies are installed by running `npm install` in the terminal.
+2. Ensure all dependencies are installed by running `pnpm install` in the terminal.
-3. Start the development server with `npm run dev`.
+3. Start the development server with `pnpx next dev`.
 4. If you encounter any styling issues, verify that the Tailwind configuration is correctly loaded.
 5. For optimal performance in Cursor AI, consider using the integrated terminal for running commands.